hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 The easy answer is, while `List` champions side-effects (consider `Add`, `Append`, etc), LINQ is made with immutability and laziness in mind, and all "native" LINQ functions are free of side-effects.

-Of course one can still mix up LINQ with side-effects at free will, more often than not, to surprising effects.
+Of course one can still mix up LINQ with side-effects by the power of free will, more often than not, to surprising effects.

 ```CSharp
 var head = Enumerable.Range(1, 100)